 I created a conditions report and a plan for conservation and on-going maintenance.
 The goal is not to bring them back to their original condition but rather to delay the natural deterioration for as long as possible.
 Each sculpture is prioritized according to their need - from most at-risk to least.

-The first priority is to move those that are too close to a roadway, or in a location susceptible to vandalism, or in areas that are now inaccessible to the public.
-The second priority is to fill cracks since the freeze/thaw cycle of Vermont weather will do the most damage - each year those cracks get a bit wider and longer.
+The first priority is to move those that are too close to a roadway, or in locations susceptible to vandalism, or in areas that are now inaccessible to the public.
+The second priority is to fill cracks since the freeze/thaw cycle of Vermont weather causes the most damage - each year cracks get a bit wider and longer.
 The third priority is to create a foundation for those that don’t have one.
 Other needs can wait if necessary, such as chip repair, coating and covering exposed rebar, removing graffiti, signage, and cleaning off moss, dirt, and mold.

 - Restoration of Maya Lin Sculptures in Istanbul

 - Dusting the Buddha